 This reduces engine wear and keeps your engine lasting for years to come.

-Over time and with many uses, this oil can start to break down and be less effective.
-This can cause your engine components to be more susceptible to wear and tear.
+Over time and with many uses, this oil can break down and become less effective.
+This can make your engine components more susceptible to wear and tear.

-Following to manufacturers engine oil change maintenance schedule can greatly prevent any unwanted engine damage.
+Following the manufacturer’s maintenance schedule for oil changes can greatly prevent any unwanted engine damage.